f5devcentral/f5-agility-labs-cert/docs/class4/module1/lab2.rst

 Create a VLAN
 -------------

 VLANs on the BIG-IP can be tagged (802.1q) or untagged.
-VLANs are required to have an interface assigned to them and a tag, if the Interfaces is Tagged.
-You will be creating an untagged VLAN.
+VLANs are required to have an interface or trunk assigned to them.
+A VLAN tag will be added automatically if not input by the administrator.
+If the interface is Tagged you will want to enter the appropriate VLAN tag.
+You will be creating an tagged VLAN.

 On the **Network** sidebar click on **VLANs** or select **VLAN List** from the pop out menu.
 Here you will see a list of the currently configured VLANs and the interfaces assigned to them.

 - Create a new VLAN by selecting the **Create** to the upper right of the list.
-- Give the new VLAN a name:   **test_vlan**
+- Give the new VLAN a name:   **test_vlan_40**
 - In the Resources section select the Interface: **1.4**
-- In the Resources section select the Tagging: **Untagged**
+- In the Resources section select the Tagging: **Tagged**
 - **Add** the interface.
 - Hit **Finished** at the bottom.

 .. admonition:: TMSH

-   tmsh create net vlan test_vlan tag 40 interfaces add { 1.4 { untagged } }
+   tmsh create net vlan test_vlan_40 tag 40 interfaces add { 1.4 { tagged } }

 Once complete you should see the following: